sachithdickwella/reactjs-integration/README.md

-# reactjs-integration
+# React.js Integration with AWS Fargate
-POC project React.js with Node.js, YARN and AWS Fargate
+POC project to React.js with Node.js, YARN and AWS Fargate